Maintaining Proper Polarity for Pre-terminated Fiber Cable System

 For today’s data center, the increased high-density fiber links offered by the pre-terminated modular system have proven to be extremely valuable in space-constrained installations.
 However, when upgrading to 40/100G devices with the existing 10G devices, some data center operators could face the challenge of getting the correct fiber polarity.
-Fortunately, there are standard polarity flip methods that can facilitate correct polarity management in multi-fiber duplex connection.
+Read this article to learn about maintaining proper polarity in pre-terminated fiber cable systems.

 A typical fiber optic link requires two fibers for full duplex (two-way) communications, it is very important to ensure that the transmit signal at one end of the link is mated with the corresponding photo detector of the receiver at the other end.
 For the multi-fiber link, bidirectional transmission, multiple connections and splices along the link further complicate the system design.
 Pre-terminated fiber patch panel (including adapter panel and fiber cassette) is the heart of a modular fiber system, which supports groups of full duplex fiber connections.
 Therefore, it will be important to consider assuring the proper polarity of these array connections from end-to-end.

 The TIA/EIA has developed a standard that addresses the polarity issues associated with multi-fiber array connections.
 There are three methods (Methods A, B & C) for point-to-point fiber links using array connections to assure the correct polarity.
 Once one of particular connectivity method is selected, a set of the common fiber cables, array cables, and transmission components should be used throughout the installation.
-The selected cabling scheme should also adhere to one of the methods in the standard to maintain system compatibility and interoperability.
-The following will discuss the three polarity management methods of MTP-12 trunk cable:
+The following will discuss the three polarity management methods of MTP®-12 trunk cable:

 Method A achieves fiber polarity by using A to A patch cord, in which the transmit-receiver flip must happen.
 The trunk cable is a straight through transmission, with the key-up on one end, and the key-down on the opposite end.
 All components in the channel are mated key-up to key-down.